-The next quarterly release is due in March 2022.
-This will contain provisional planning data up to 31 December 2021.
-The next annual report covering 2021/22 is planned for release in July 2022.
+The finalised annual report for 2021/22 is due to be published in July 2022.
+The next quarterly release is due in September 2022.
+This will contain provisional planning data up to 30 June 2022 and will commence the quarterly reporting cycle for 2022/23.
 See GOV.UK Release Calendar and upcoming statistical releases on the Department's website for future publication dates.